Consumer medicine information

 Adult patients with PNH.

 Empaveli is administered twice weekly as a 1,080 mg subcutaneous infusion with a commercially available syringe system infusion pump that can deliver doses up to 20 mL (see Method of administration).
+The twice weekly dose should be administered on Day 1 and Day 4 of each treatment week.
 After proper training in subcutaneous infusion, a patient may self-administer, or the patient's caregiver may administer Empaveli, if a healthcare provider determines that it is appropriate.

 For the first 4 weeks, Empaveli is administered as twice weekly subcutaneous doses of 1,080 mg in addition to the patient's current dose of C5 inhibitor treatment to minimise the risk of haemolysis with abrupt treatment discontinuation.
 After 4 weeks, the patient should discontinue treatment with the C5 inhibitor before continuing on monotherapy with Empaveli.